FlowSeg / Applications and markets / Environmental Science

 Climate Research

-Greenhouse Gas Studies: Dynamic gas mixtures are used to model the effects of varying concentrations of greenhouse gases (such as CO2, methane, and nitrous oxide) on the atmosphere.
-This helps in understanding the impact of these gases on global warming and climate change.
+Dynamic gas mixtures are used to model the effects of varying concentrations of greenhouse gases such as CO2, methane, and nitrous oxide on atmospheric chemistry.
+Aerosol research uses controlled humidity alongside specific gas compositions to study formation and transformation of aerosol particles and their effect on radiative forcing.

 Air Pollution and Quality Monitoring